codehsbooks/apjava/Data-Structures/hashmaps.md

 To retrieve an item from a ***Hashmap*** we use: `map.get(key);`
 <br>
 <br>
-Lets say we wanted to access Trevor Forry's and Ada Lovelace's grades.
+Let's say we wanted to access Trevor Forry's and Ada Lovelace's grades.
 To do so we would use:
 ```Java
 // `adaGrade` would contain `96`
 int adaGrade = gradeBook.get("Ada Lovelace");